All Episodes

 And by the same token, when it's colder than normal, you can't point to it and say, oh, look, there's no global warming.

-And so you have to indeed adopt a large scale perspective and understand that there is natural variability.
+And so you have to indeed adopt a large-scale perspective and understand that there is natural variability.

-There are El Nino events that cause Substantial changes in regional climate around the world and so that's one of the role of the climate scientists is to try and develop this global picture and so there are certain metrics that stand out.
+And so that's one of the Role of the climate scientists is to try and develop this global picture.

 One of them is the global mean surface temperature.

-That does fluctuate with El Nino events and naturally and to a limited extent but the warming that's going on is well outside of the so-called noise of natural variability.
+That does fluctuate with El Niño events and naturally and to a limited extent, but the warming that's going on is well outside of the so-called noise of natural variability.

 And there are other clear indicators, and sea level is one of my favorites.

-The rising sea level is relentless, and a clear indicator that the warming is occurring, and that even if you're not experiencing above normal temperatures at one particular time, somewhere else is.
+The rising sea level is relentless and a clear indicator that the warming is occurring and that even if you're not experiencing above normal temperatures at one particular time, somewhere else is.

 And if you look around the world in this past summer, some of the records that have been broken have just been amazing to see.